 - Represented a secured lender in expedited JAMS arbitration securing client's right to foreclose on its bond collateral.
-Attorneys' fees were also awarded in client's favor.
+Client also awarded attorneys' fees.

-- Obtained a $20 million deficiency judgment on behalf of client against defendants.
+- $20 million deficiency judgment on behalf of client.
 Obstacles during the five years of litigation included a series of cross-complaints filed by the defendants and the refusal to testify based on assertions of the Fifth Amendment privilege.